umtdemr/umitde/src/posts/canvas-optimization-with-tile-based-caching/canvas-optimization-with-tile-based-caching.md

 Let's say we have a `1920x800` canvas.
 And we want to render and cache the shapes in `500x500` tiles.
 So we need 4 tiles in X direction and 2 tiles in Y direction.
-That means we need, 8 tiles to cache the main canvas.
+That means we need 8 tiles to cache the main canvas.
 To render the shapes, we need to find intersected shapes for each tile and render them on tiles.
 Now we can render the tiles on the main canvas.
 That's it.